 In fact, if you conduct a Google search for “latent semantic indexing”, you’ll see that almost all of the top results include a section on LSI keywords and how to use them for your website copy to achieve better SEO results.

 The reality is that LSI keywords aren’t a real thing.

-Don’t just take it from me, take it from the mouth of Google’s John Mueller too.
+Don’t just take it from me, take it from Google’s John Mueller too.

 Latent Semantic Indexing & Its Affect On Your SEO

-To make a long story short, there is no evidence that Google is using LSI to better understand the context of a page, or is using LSI to determine where you should rank regarding a keyword because of the synonyms and related words used.
+To make a long story short, there is no evidence that Google is using latent semantic indexing to better understand the context of a page, or is using LSI to determine where you should rank regarding a keyword because you might be using synonyms.

 There has long been debate about the importance of LSI and its effect on how well your SEO campaigns perform, but Google themselves have never released a patent nor sub-patent on the use of LSI in their ranking algorithm.